tgianko/deemon/README.md

 Requirements and installation are [here](INSTALL.md)

-## Usage
+# Quick start

-боже мой - after successfully installing everything
+боже мой - after successfully installing everything.

-### Setting up the vm (this is only required once!)
+This is a quickstart guide to instrument a VM and use our toolset.

+## (step 1) `zumka` - VM Instrumentation

+zumka supports only bitnami images with PHP and MySQL.
+This step is executed only once per VM.

-If the vm is in form of `.vmdk` files use:
+If you have a `.vmdk` image files use:

     cd /path/to/vilanoo/vm-setup-scripts/